Hongsheng-Xie/HANAMI/README.md

 # HANAMI: Heterogeneous Graph Contrastive Learning for Drug-Gene-Disease Motif Prediction

 ## Overview
 This project implements a drug–gene–disease motif prediction model using a multi-view deep graph learning framework with GraphSAGE convolution.
-The model predicts all seven drug-gene-disease motifs by integrating heterogeneous biomedical data and leverages relation-aware topology encoding and contrastive learning to enable accurate and biologically meaningful predictions.
+The model predicts all seven drug-gene-disease motifs by integrating heterogeneous biomedical data and leveraging relation-aware topology encoding and contrastive learning to enable accurate and biologically meaningful predictions.
 It employs an architecture combining:

 - Message Passing GraphSAGE Convolutional Networks
 - Structure-Aware Pooling Module